Skip to main content

 30. What are your state's criteria for professional license revocation/suspension for nonpayment of support?
 Specify the professional license types.

-There must be a valid child support order Other State orders musted be registered before we can enforce licensing The amount owed is four times the monthly support obligation, and the arrears exceed $1,000 The noncustodial parent is not making payments under an income withholding order issued by the agency or a payment agreement A good address is on file for the noncustodial parent All professional and occupational licenses
+The arrears amount is 4 times the monthly support obligation, and the arrears exceed $1,000, and obligor is not making payments under an income withholding order issued by the agency or a payment agreement.
+A list of obligors is sent to the licensing agencies and applies to the renewal and issuance of new professional, business, and occupational licenses.

 31. What are your state's criteria for professional license restoration/reinstatement, including hardship exemptions?